tradir/codingtest/README.md

 ### Instructions 📣

 Use the following open api to get data for the table: https://api.punkapi.com/v2/beers
-The api returns a list of Beer Objects.
+The api returns a list of Beer Objects 🍻.

 #### Styling